-These events are all free and open to the public and are frequently videotaped and available online.
+These events are all free and open to the public, and are frequently videotaped and available online.

 Our conferences and symposia are designed to bring together different approaches and viewpoints as a way of challenging assumptions and exploring emerging ideas across all disciplines from

-- gender in the developing world and
+- gender and migration in the Americas and

 - city-university partnerships, and